Fleppensteyn/mgsim/doc/mgsimdev-joyinput.rst

 single 4-byte read of which the bytes have individual meaning.
 There are currently four different 4-byte information values, one for each section.

-The 4 indivual bytes stand for the number of a certain kind of part, the access width used to access the region for this, the amount of bits that represent a single value, and the amount of items per value.
+The 4 individual bytes stand for the number of a certain kind of part, the access width used to access the region for this, the amount of bits that represent a single value, and the amount of items per value.

 ===== =====================
 Bits  Contain
 ===== =====================
-24-31 Amount of items
+25-32 Amount of items
-16-23 Access width in bytes
+17-24 Access width in bytes
-8-15  Bits per value
+9-16  Bits per value
-0-7   Values per item
+1-8   Values per item
 ===== =====================

 To make this more clear there is an example below.